ampl/plugins/doc/source/eodbc.rst

 Learning more
 -------------
 The AMPL book’s chapter 10 `Database Access <https://ampl.com/BOOK/CHAPTERS/13-tables.pdf>`_ introduces the use of table statements for data transfer.
-Although the presentation is not specific to ODBC connections, the examples in that chapter can be adapted to work with the new experimental ODBC table handler.
+Although the presentation is not specific to ODBC connections, the examples in that chapter can be adapted to work with the new enhanced ODBC table handler.
 Thus we recommend reading at least sections 10.1 though 10.4 if you have not used any AMPL data table interface previously.

 The eodbc table handler recognizes the following option strings when they are included in AMPL table statements.
 (After `load eodbc.dll;` has been executed, you can also display this listing by use of the AMPL command `print _handler_desc["eodbc"];`.)

 .. code-block:: none

-    EODBC: experimental ODBC driver for AMPL.
+    EODBC: enhanced ODBC driver for AMPL.

     Main differences from previous ODBC driver:
     - Autocommit is off by default, leading to faster write times.